Glass-like product made from polyacrylic esters.

 Our redesign enhances the readability in two ways: firstly, 60 minutes are now counted in one sweep of the hand instead of the usual 30 minutes, and secondly, the minute stop scale covers the entire diameter of the dial.

-The SZ caliber 02 is a modification of the SZ01 movement, characterized by an off-center 60-minute counter.
+The SZ caliber 02 is a in-house modification of the SZ01 movement, characterized by an off-center 60-minute counter.

 The SZ02 was launched in 2006, the year of the World Cup in Germany.
 It was housed in the case of the 303 football chronograph.
 The caliber has more than proved its worth since then, forming a reliable base for the perfect readability of the diving watches U1000 and EZM 13.